 — Clare Beams, author of We Show What We Have Learned

-“Kate McQuade’s Tell Me Who We Were is the most refreshing work of contemporary literature I’ve read in years.
-The writing is dazzling, the characters are both dear and edgy (which makes them irresistible), and the author’s courageous willingness to enter the most intimate human experience charges every page with brave news, pleasure, and illumination.
-The roots of this book are in ancient literature, but its spirit is stirringly Twenty-first Century.
+“Kate McQuade’s Tell Me Who We Were is the most refreshing work of contemporary literature I’ve read in years….
+The author’s courageous willingness to enter the most intimate human experience charges every page with brave news, pleasure, and illumination.
+The roots of this book are in ancient literature, but its spirit is stirringly twenty-first century.
 A virtuoso performance!”

 — David Huddle, author of The Story of a Million Years and The Faulkes Chronicles